-There’s a wide range of aluminium road bikes that typically offer really good value for money because less money is tied up with the frame there’s more budget for better components.
+There’s a wide range of aluminium road bikes that typically offer really good value for money.
+Because less cash is tied up with the frame, there’s more budget for better components.
 And many of the latest aluminium frames offer really good performance.

 Disc brakes — especially hydraulic disc brakes — increase the price of a bike, so going for an aluminium frame is a sensible compromise if you want better brakes

 Many of these bikes will take fatter tyres than rim-braked bikes, and still have room for mudguards; disc-braked bikes are versatile

 Choose a bike with hydraulic discs if possible, they really do work better than cable-actuated brakes

 Disc brakes are increasingly popular and we’re seeing more bike manufacturers releasing disc-equipped aluminium bikes, so we thought it would be useful to round up some of the most interesting choices.

 Cannondale is a brand famous for its dedication to aluminium, with its CAAD series stretching back a couple of decades and being raced in the pro peloton.
 The CAAD 13 Disc is the latest version, lighter than the CAAD 10 and smoother than the CAAD 12 (don’t ask about the CAAD 11, it never happened).
 There are three disc versions in the CAAD 13 range, plus a woman's version of the 105-equipped bike, which at £2,249 is the base model.
 There's an Ultegra-equipped version and at the top a bike with SRAM's Force eTap AXS 12-speed wireless electronic shifting for £4,799.00.